EdwinVW/dapr-workshop/README.md

   - REST Client

 - Docker for desktop ([download](https://www.docker.com/products/docker-desktop))

+  > You can also use PodMan as a Docker Desktop alternative.
+In that case, follow the PodMan specific instructions in the Dapr documentation (links below) and use the appropriate PodMan CLI commands during the workshop in stead of the Docker CLI commands.
 - [Install the Dapr CLI](https://docs.dapr.io/getting-started/install-dapr-cli/) and [initialize Dapr locally](https://docs.dapr.io/getting-started/install-dapr-selfhost/)

 All scripts in the instructions are PowerShell scripts.
 If you're working on a Mac, it is recommended to install PowerShell for Mac: